 Each of your main compositions (long or short) is eligible for revision as long as all of your process work was submitted on time.
-If you would like to revise a paper, you must: 1) make and attend an appointment with a Writing Center tutor (in person); 2) have the tutor sign a form confirming the appointment transpired (see Moodle); and 3) submit your revision, the Writing Center form, and your original graded essay within two weeks of the date that I hand the graded paper back to you.
+If you would like to revise a paper, you must: 1) make and attend an appointment with me during my office hours; 2) following our conference, type up a revision proposal with our agreed upon due date; 3) submit your revision, the revision proposal, and the original essay (with my comments) by the due date agreed upon.
 Late revisions will NOT be accepted.
 Upon turning in a revision with significant changes to not only grammar but also organization and development, you will be assigned a new grade for the assignment.
 For example, if you receive a C on a paper but then earn a B on the revision, I'll only count the higher grade, in this case the B, towards your final course average.